 Tummy Tuck and Other Procedures

-A tummy tuck procedure is frequently combined with other cosmetic procedures either on the abdomen so it is performed alongside a tummy tuck, or of another area of concern to the patient.
-The main procedures to be combined with a tummy tuck are abdominal liposuction, breast surgery, and liposuction of other areas of the body.
+A tummy tuck procedure is frequently combined with other cosmetic procedures either on the abdomen or on another area of concern to the patient.
+The main procedures to be undertaken alongside the procedure are abdominal liposuction, breast surgery, and liposuction of other areas of the body.

 Liposuction and Tummy Tuck Cost

 It is generally true that liposuction is a cheaper cosmetic procedure to undergo as according to Liposuction.com the average cost for liposuction of both the upper and lower abdomen is $3,800- $8,000.
 This can be compared to a full tummy tuck which ranges from $3,175- $13,250 according to RealSelf.
 However, the two procedures achieve different goals for the abdomen.
 A tummy tuck aims to remove excess skin and tighten weakened abdominal muscles while abdominal liposuction only removes excess fat deposits.
 Therefore, the most suitable procedure for you will depend on what your specific concerns are.

 Abdominal liposuction can be performed alongside a tummy tuck procedure so that both excess skin and fat are removed.
 For many patients combining the two procedures is the best way to achieve their ideal results as they have concerns over both excess skin and fat.
 You should discuss combining these two procedures with your surgeon in your consultation to see whether this is a suitable option for you.
 For more information on the costs of undergoing liposuction you can read our blog ‘How Much Is Liposuction In Dallas, Texas?‘

 Mommy Makeover Cost